About the Tarsier

 Adjustable speeds

-Multiple speed settings allow the user to slew quickly to the target focus region and then switch to fine, slow movement for critical focus.
-The speed range is wide enough to be useful both for initial coarse acquisition and for fine adjustments during a session.
+Speed is adjustable from 0 to 100 ms/step, letting the user slew quickly to the target focus region and then switch to fine, slow movement for critical focus.
+The reviewer settled on 7 (fast) for coarse acquisition and 15 (slow) for fine adjustments during a session.

 HalfStep mode

-HalfStep mode doubles the effective resolution of the stepper motor by activating half-step drive sequences.
-For setups using very high focal ratios or requiring extremely precise focus, HalfStep mode gives finer control than full-step operation.
+HalfStep mode doubles the effective resolution of the stepper motor by activating half-step drive sequences, reducing vibration at high magnification—the reviewer tested it in the 100×–333× range, where it gives noticeably finer control than full-step operation.